Easter Monday: Canada

 Easter Monday (Le Lundi de Pâques) is the Monday immediately following Easter Sunday and is a statutory holiday for federal employees.
 Although not mandatory by federal regulation, some employers also give this day off to employees out of common practice.
-Additionally, this holiday succeeds Good Friday (the Friday preceding Easter), which is a mandatory holiday for all employees, giving those workers an extra long weekend in March or April.
+Additionally, this holiday succeeds Good Friday (the Friday preceding Easter), a mandatory holiday for all employees, giving those workers an extra-long weekend in March or April.
 An exception to this rule is in Quebec, where employers must give either Good Friday or Easter Monday off to employees.
-In provinces where Family Day, Islander Day, or Louis Riel Day are not observed, Easter Weekend is the first provincial holiday after New Year's Day.
+Easter Weekend is the first provincial holiday after New Year's Day in provinces where Family Day, Islander Day, or Louis Riel Day are not observed.

 Central Europe

 Śmigus-dyngus (or lany poniedziałek, Polish for Wet Monday) is the name for Easter Monday in Poland and the diaspora.
-In the Czech Republic it is called velikonoční pondělí, in Slovakia veľkonočný pondelok and in Hungary Vízbevető.
+In the Czech Republic, it is called velikonoční pondělí, in Slovakia veľkonočný pondelok and in Hungary Vízbevető.
 All these Catholic countries (and some others) practice the unique ancient custom on this day.
-Traditionally, boys and men pour a bucket of water or perfume on girls and women and/or spank their buttocks and legs with long thin twigs (pussy willow) or switches made from willow, birch or decorated tree branches.
-A legend says that it keep women healthy, beautiful, and fertile during the whole next year.
+Traditionally, boys and men pour a bucket of water or perfume on girls and women or spank their buttocks and legs with long thin twigs (pussy willow) or switches made from willow, birch or decorated tree branches.
+A legend says that it keeps women healthy, beautiful, and fertile during the whole next year.

 Another related custom, unique to Poland, is that of sprinkling bowls (garce) of ashes on people or houses, celebrated a few weeks earlier at the "półpoście".
 This custom is almost forgotten, but still practiced in the area around the borders of Masuria and Masovia.